Stewartville Public Schools

 College Prep Math is intended to provide the mathematical background needed for Calculus.
 The course integrates graphing technology withouth losing the underlying mathematics.
 Mathematics is presented is an informal manner that stresses meaningful motivation, careful explanations, and numerous examples, with an on-going focus on real-world problem-solving.

-College Algebra and Trigonometry (Math 110) is also designed to prepare students for Calculus.
+College Algebra (Math 110) is also designed to prepare students for Calculus.
 Topics include equations, inequalities, functions, graphs and polynomials.
 The pace and rigor of this class reflects a college environment.
-If students meet the registration requirements of Southwest Minnesota State University, they can take this course for 3 semester credits from the University, at no charge to the student(s).
+If students meet the registration requirements of Southwest Minnesota State University, they can take this course for 3-semester credits from the University, at no charge to the student(s).
 The textbook for this class is Algebra and Trigonometry with Analytic Geometry.

-College Trigonometry and Special Function (Math 115) focuses on trigonometry of both circular functions and right triangles.
+College Trigonometry (Math 125) focuses on trigonometry of both circular functions and right triangles.
 Also, trigonometric equations, logarithms, exponential functions and complex numbers are studied.
 The course ends with applications of trigonometry.
 The pace and rigor of this class also reflects a college environment.
-If students meet the registration requirements of Southwest Minnesota State University, they can take this course for 3 semester credits from the University, at no charge to the student(s).
+If students meet the registration requirements of Southwest Minnesota State University, they can take this course for 3-semester credits from the University, at no charge to the student(s).

 Calculus (Math 150) provides a college-level calculus class to high school students-in two semesters- and enables them to grasp certain mathematical principles of calculus, and then apply those principles in problem-solving.
 Many of these principles will serve students well as they begin to explore potential career areas.
 If students meet the requirements of Southwest Minnesota State University, the student can take both Calculus semester courses for a total of 5 credits from the university, at no charge to the student(s).
 The textbook used for this class is Calculus of a Single Variable, AP Edition.